 Solo 401(k)

 Did you know you can start a 401(k) plan for yourself if you’re self-employed?
-With a solo 401(k), you would be both the employee and the employer, meaning you can actually put more into the 401(k) because you are the employer match.
+With a solo 401(k), you would be both the employee and the employer, meaning the legal limit for your contribution is higher than an employee’s because you are effectively your own employer match.

 Pension